 Restoration of Out Lawn

 Following the City's construction on a street, driveway or sidewalk, the City's contractor will place new topsoil and hydroseed in the disturbed areas.
-Property owners are encouraged to read and follow a pamphlet provided by the City about the Care and Watering of the Newly Seeded Surfaces to assure growth of the new lawn area.
+Property owners are encouraged to read and follow a pamphlet provided by the City about the Care and Watering of the Newly Seeded Surfaces (PDF) to assure growth of the new lawn area.
 This pamphlet will be given to all property owners upon completion of a City-coordinated construction project.